 That day might come sooner rather than later.
 That’s because the WSOP is already in the process of obtaining regulatory approval to launch a site in the Keystone State.

 Since early November 2019, PokerStars PA has enjoyed an online poker monopoly as the state’s only site.
 PokerStars operates in Pennsylvania through a partnership with the land-based Mount Airy Casino Resort in Mount Pocono.

-In late May, Doug Harbach of the Pennsylvania Gaming Control Board confirmed to PlayPennsylvania that an online poker application from Caesars (who owns the WSOP) is currently pending.
-While no timeline has been made public, once regulators complete their review of the application, the PGCB will make their decision.
+In late May, Doug Harbach of the Pennsylvania Gaming Control Board (PGCB) confirmed to PlayPennsylvania that an online poker application from Caesars (which owns the WSOP) is currently pending.
+While no timeline has been made public, once regulators complete their review of the application, the PGCB will make its decision.

 Other online poker sites soon to challenge PokerStars in PA

 Pennsylvania passed a gambling expansion bill in 2017.
 Soon after, seven PA casinos acquired the $10 million license enabling them to operate online casino games, including online poker.
 In addition to Mount Airy, the other six casinos licensed to operate online poker rooms in the state (pending PGCB approval) are: